ufcvirtual/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 You can view a chart of the score distribution for a specified problem.

-.. note:: In order to view the score distribution for a problem, you need its unique identifier.
+.. note:: To view the score distribution for a problem, you need its unique identifier.
 See :ref:`find_URL`.

 To display the distribution of scores for a problem: